Fire Services personnel looking for curriculum information should refer to information specific to your situation.

-NOTE 2: Upon successful completion of Level I students may apply for a Certificate in Public Administration and Governance.
+NOTE 2: Upon successful completion of Level 1 students may apply for a Certificate in Public Administration and Governance.

 * A one-semester course typically consists of a three-hour class one evening per week for 12 or 13 weeks, during the fall, winter, spring or summer terms.
 Some intensive mode and distance education options are also available.
 For Distance Education offerings, consult the Chang School calendar.

-NOTE: Upon successful completion of Level 2 students may apply for a Certificate in Public Administration and Governance.
+NOTE: Upon successful completion of Level 2 students may apply for a Level 2 Certificate in Public Administration and Governance.

 Public Administration and Governance

-Specific requirements of Level III for students admitted in or after Fall 2011:
+Specific requirements of Level 3 for students admitted in or after Fall 2011:

-To determine eligibility to enrol in the Practicum Option, please complete an Assessment/Application Form.
+To determine eligibility to enrol in the Practicum Option, please complete both a Work Experience Assessment Form and a Checklist (which serves as an Academic Assessment Form) and submit them to the Undergraduate Program Director (UPD), who will advise as to whether the cited work experience satisfies the criteria of the Practicum Option.
 This should be done following successful completion of 3 out of the 8 courses in Level II.
 Although the Practicum should be the last thing taken in the Public Administration and Governance program, eligibility must be determined early, in order to plan the orderly satisfaction of the degree requirements.

-Note that enrolment in PPA 50A/B requires a cumulative GPA (CGPA) of 2.67 or higher following the completion of Levels 1 and 2, PPA333, and at least six (6) of the eight (8) “Required Group 1” courses at Level 3.
+Note that enrolment in PPA 50A/B requires a cumulative GPA (CGPA) of 2.67 or higher following the completion of Level 1, Level 2, PPA333, and at least six (6) of the eight (8) “Required Group 1” courses at Level 3.